mateusdn/mateusdn/README.md

-## :
+## 💻 :

-Detail-oriented IT trainee with experience in Microsoft 365, AD, and Help Desk operations with a focus on cybersecurity.
+Detail-oriented IT trainee with experience in Microsoft 365 Administration, Active Directory, and Help Desk operations with a focus on cybersecurity.
 Holds degrees in Computer Science and Game Development.

 ## Projects:
 * <a href="https://github.com/mateusdn/tableau-aircraft/tree/main">Dashboard Tableau</a>